Doctoral and Master's Commencement Ceremony

-Master's and Doctoral degree candidates should report to LOWER L-WING 60 minutes prior to the advertised start time of the ceremony.
+Master's and Doctoral degree candidates should report to line-up locations 60 minutes prior to the advertised start time of the ceremony.
 Doors for guest seating will open approximately 60 minutes prior to the advertised start time of the ceremony.
-Please join us for a reception in the Art Gallery immediately following the ceremony.
+Please join us for a reception in the Campus Center immediately following the ceremony.

 Degree candidates should report to their designated line up areas 90 minutes prior to the advertised start time of the ceremony.
 Doors for guest seating will open approximately 90 minutes prior to the advertised start time of the ceremony.
 Please join us for a reception in the Campus Center immediately following the ceremony.